moneymanagerex/android-money-manager-ex/README.md

 - use JDK 1.8.0.112, (embedded JDK runs out of memory on compilation);
 - Gradle 3.5;

+You will need to generate a custom "fabric.properties" file in "app" directory.

 ## Travis CI

 Travis CI build is active for the project.